Future Secotan Alliance Events

 11:30 AM Registration

-12:00 – 1:00 PM Welcome, Introduction, Land Acknowledgement, Outer Banks Promise, Meditation, Alliance Signing (Machapunga), Sponsor Acknowledgement
+12:00 – 1:00 PM Welcome, Introduction, Land Acknowledgement, Outer Banks Promise, Meditation, Community Ancestor Tribute, Our Women Leaders of Today, Alliance Signing, Sponsor Acknowledgement

 7:00 PM – 10:00 PM